 Every single startup’s dream is to get acquired or go public for big bucks.
 However, there is a downside for a startup getting acquired as well.
 Mainly capped upside and employees getting screwed.

 In the fintech world, the startup acquirers are the large financial institutions like Fidelity, BlackRock, JP Morgan, and Bank of America with billions of dollars on their balance sheets.

 To them, spending a few hundred million is chump change.
 If they can find the right technology, they can easily market the product across their respective enormous platforms.

-BlackRock did just that recently by announcing the acquisition of FutureAdvisor, a robo-adviser based out of San Francisco.
-You may recall I invited Bo Lu, the co-founder to play tennis at my club a year ago to learn more about his company and whack a few balls.
+For example, BlackRock acquired FutureAdvisor, a robo-adviser based out of San Francisco.
+I invited Bo Lu, the co-founder to play tennis at my club a year ago to learn more about his company and whack a few balls.
 Here’s the post with my Q&A. Since the hit, I didn’t hear too much about FutureAdvisor until this big acquisition.

 Only the insiders know the exact price of the sale, which is to be finalized by the end of 2015.
 But according to The Financial Times and RIABiz, the price is somewhere around $152M.
 That’s a very nice 100% jump since their Series B round in 2014 where they raised $15.5M at a $75M capitalization.
 Their overall funding is estimated at $21.5M.